Carbon dioxide levels play an important role in climate change, because of how climate drivers and the greenhouse gas effect works.

 - The last time CO2 levels are estimated to have been this high is anywhere from 3 to 20 million years ago

-- In recent times, CO2 levels have been rising very quickly compared to what they did in the past – roughly at a rate of 2ppm annually.
-It’s more likely that CO2 levels increased slowly and gradually over the course of millenia in the past
+- In recent times, CO2 levels have been rising quickly – roughly at a rate of 2ppm annually.

 - CO2 levels have risen recently from close to 300ppm in 1950 to what they are now.
 Since 1850, Earth’s global surface temperature has also risen around 0.9 degrees celcius